-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 Ransomware is always evolving, with new variants continually appearing in the wild and posing new threats to businesses.
 However, there are certain types of ransomware which have been much more successful than others.

-Perhaps the most notorious form of ransomware is Locky, which is still going strong over a year after it made headlines by infecting a Hollywood hospital.
+Perhaps the most notorious form of ransomware is Locky, which terrorised organisations across the globe throughout 2016.
+It infamously made headlines by infecting a Hollywood hospital.
 The hospital gave into the demands of cybercriminals and paid a $17,000 ransom to have its networks restored.

-Locky is successful because those behind it regularly update the code with changes which allow it to avoid detection.
-They even update it with new functions, including the ability to make ransom demands in 30 languages, helping criminals more easily target victims in around the world.
-Locky has become so successful, it's one of the most prevelant forms of malware in its own right.
+Locky remained successful because those behind it regularly update the code to avoid detection.
+They even update it with new functionality, including the ability to make ransom demands in 30 languages, so criminals can more easily target victims around the world.
+Locky became so successful, it rose to become most prevalent forms of malware in its own right.

+While not as prolific as it once was, Locky remains one of the most dangerous forms of ransomware, regularly going quiet before reemerging with new attack techniques.

 Cryptowall is another form of ransomware which has found great success for a prolonged period of time.
-Starting life as doppleganger of Cryptolocker, it's gone onto become one of the most successful types of ransomware.
+Starting life as doppelganger of Cryptolocker, it's gone onto become one of the most successful types of ransomware.

 Like Locky, Cryptowall has regularly been updated in order to ensure its continued success and even scrambles file names to make it harder for victims to know which file is which, putting additional pressure on the victim to pay.